Average Typing Speed: Why Is Is Important?

-Any information on typing always comes down to the same question: what are your average typing speed and your accuracy?
+Any information on typing always comes down to the same question: What are your average typing speed and your accuracy?
 Why is it so important, and why does everyone want to know?
-Below are a few facts about typing and hopefully, a few hints as to why it is so important.
+Below are a few facts about typing and hopefully, a few hints as to why average typing speed is so important.

 Average Typing Speed Statistics